MOTIVATIONAL INTERVIEWING &

 Using the techniques taught in the behaviour change workshop the weight-loss system developed in my research (LEAN Man System) achieved an 86% success rate both in the UK and New Zealand (NZ).
 This programme has since been adopted by the Manawatu Public Health region (NZ) for use in the community.
 The MI skills most recently incorporated in this workshop may well increase this already impressive success rate, only time will tell.

 The one-day workshop is delivered by Dr Gary Mendoza.
 The day runs from 09:00 to 18:00 and it will be very interactive and practical with all content explained and demonstrated.
 Students will learn and practice the basic techniques of motivational interviewing.
 The workshop includes a lot of ‘real play’ which offers participants the opportunity to work on their own problems (Be these business or personal) throughout the day.
 On completion of the workshop students will have a possess a toolbox of techniques they can apply to initiate change and run a successful weight-loss programme.
 All techniques are based on evidence-based research.
 The course text book that accompanies the workshop is also fully referenced.
 Due to the very interactive nature of the workshop student numbers will be limited to allow the required interaction and practice.
+Your place on the workshop can be secured by paying a £150 (only one place left).

-Who should attend the two-day workshop?
+Who should attend the One-day workshop?

 - Personal trainers wanting to improve their weight-loss and communication skills